matthewsilver/game_of_thrones/README.md

 }
 ```

+### Strategy
+For this problem, the code utilizes Spark for distributed computing.
+Each document is read in, and a dictionary keeping track of the documents containing each word (where the key is a word and the values a list of the documents) is updated after each document.

 ### Data
 The text documents used for this code base are from the Project Gutenberg text corpi.
 They can be found [here](https://github.com/Samariya57/coding_challenges/tree/master/data/indexing).